eamoe/microservices/README.md

 * CI and CD

 An object is immutable if it can’t be changed after it’s created.
 The only way to update an immutable object is to destroy it and create a new one.

+## Chapter 7: Building a Microservices Infrastructure

+Setting up the right infrastructure is vital to getting the most out of your microservices system.
+Microservices give us a nice way of breaking the parts of our application into bite-sized pieces.
+But we’ll need a lot of supporting infrastructure to make all those bite-sized services work together properly.